Vermilion Energy Inc. (VET) is ready for next Episode as it posted an annual sales of 1,628 M - News Daemon

 Technical Analysis of Vermilion Energy Inc. (VET)

-The latest stats from [Vermilion Energy Inc., VET] show that its last 5-days average volume of 2.45 million was inferior to 2.68 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 14.86%.
-Additionally, its Average True Range was 1.28.
+Vermilion Energy Inc. (NYSE: VET) saw its 5-day average volume 2.04 million, a negative change from its year-to-date volume of 2.66 million.
+As of the previous 9 days, the stock’s Stochastic %D was 27.25%.
+Additionally, its Average True Range was 1.10.

-At the time of writing, stock’s 50-day Moving Average is $22.01, while its 200-day Moving Average is $21.63.
-Now, the first resistance to watch is $19.45.
-This is followed by the second major resistance level at $19.80.
-The third major resistance level sits at $20.35.
-If the price goes on to break the first support level at $18.55, it is likely to go to the next support level at $18.00.
-Assuming the price breaks the second support level, the third support level stands at $17.65.
+At the time of writing, stock’s 50-day Moving Average is $21.59, while its 200-day Moving Average is $21.70.
+Nevertheless, the first resistance level for the watch stands at $19.15 in the near term.
+At $19.47, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $19.83.
+If the price goes on to break the first support level at $18.47, it is likely to go to the next support level at $18.11.
+Assuming the price breaks the second support level, the third support level stands at $17.79.

 Vermilion Energy Inc. (NYSE: VET) Key Stats